r-darwish/topgrade/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional details:**
 - Which operating system or Linux distribution are you using?
 - How did you install Topgrade?

-- If a specific step is failing, what happens when you run the command on your own?
-(Run `topgrade --dry-run` to see which commands Topgrade is running)
+Run `topgrade --dry-run` to see which commands Topgrade is running.
+If the command seems wrong and you know why pleaes tell us so.
+If the command seems fine try to run it yourself and tell us if you got a different result from Topgrade.

 <details><pre>
 Paste the output of `topgrade -v`